-A. The planner shall notify the appropriate federal adjacent communities and state agencies the State Department of Land Conservation and Development prior to any alteration or relocation of a water course, and submit evidence of such notification to the Federal Insurance Administration.
-B. The planner shall require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.
+- A. The planner shall notify adjacent communities and the State Department of Land Conservation and Development prior to any alteration or relocation of a water course, and submit evidence of such notification to the Federal Insurance Administration. - B. The planner shall require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.